Croft on Tees and Lewis Carroll

 Cade’s Roman Road

 An important Roman road once crossed the Tees near Dinsdale on its way to the Roman forts at Chester-le-Street and Newcastle.
-The road which passes through Sedgefield is sometimes named Cade’s Road after a Gainford historian, can be traced near the villages of Middleton St George and Middleton One Row and would have linked the Viking centres of Sockburn and Sadberge.
+The road which passes through Sedgefield is sometimes named Cade’s Road after a Gainford historian.
+It can be traced near the villages of Middleton St George and Middleton One Row and in later times it would have linked the Viking centres of Sockburn and Sadberge.

 Here the old road is known by the name of Pountey’s Lane and is probably named after a Roman bridge that crossed the Tees here called Pons Tesie – ‘Bridge of the Tees’.
 The lane is overlooked by a small hill near Church Close called Tower Hill, site of an ancient fortification of some kind guarding the bridge or crossing, which could be an Iron Age, Viking or Roman site.

 The bridge has long since disappeared with some of its foundation stones used in the construction of buildings at Middleton St George.
 The Roman road from Middleton St George passes through the village of Sadberge a few miles to the north.
-This was a place of considerable importance in Viking times.
+This was a place of some importance in Viking times.

 Wappentakes were found in those parts of England settled by the Danes and continued to be important administrative centres in medieval times.
 There were neighbouring Wappentakes to Sadberge at Northallerton in Yorkshire and at Langbaurgh in Cleveland.
 The word wappentake literally means ‘Weapon Taking’ and refers to the way in which land was held in return for military service to a chief.

 Sadberge is a name of Viking origin deriving from ‘Setberg’, meaning ‘flat topped hill’, – an accurate description of the location of the village from where good views of the surrounding countryside can be obtained.
 The place name Setberg from which Sadberge derives also occurs in Norway and in Viking settled Iceland.
 Closer to home in Norse settled Cumbria we may find the village of Sedbergh near Kendal which has the same meaning.